 If you like poetry and short stories feel free to check out more of my creative writing here.

 A Graven Image

-With a blush of florescence, the digital numbers on the clock illuminated the dark corners of his face.
+With a blush of fluorescence, the digital numbers on the clock illuminated the dark corners of his face.
 It was a solemn, neon reminder of the hours that awaited her ahead.
-She knew what she had to look forward to: hours, days…months of time where he would turn his back on her.
-His silence was like a famine: devastating, empty, and harsh.
+She knew what she had to look forward to, hours, days…months of time where he would turn his back on her.
+His silence was a famine: devastating, empty, and harsh.
 And his eyes, they were like cinders.
 They looked at her now and became the darkest of valleys.